keogami/keogami/src/content/blog/dategen.md

 ```

 ## Delta: Change in time
-A series is essentially an artithematic progression defined as:
+Our series is essentially an artithematic progression defined as:

 ```rust
 a[n] = a[0] + n*d